ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 For example, in the context of ACTN, the network inventory YANG data model can be used at the MPI interfaces, as defined in {{?RFC8453}}, or on an interface, not defined in {{?RFC8453}} between the MDSC and the Inventory OSS.

 The information in the model is discovered by the controller through mechanisms which are outside the scope of this document.

+Note that distinguishing between the cases where a NE is unreachable versus decommissioned depends on the mechanism used for discovering this information and outside the scope of this document.

 For example, the network controller can collect this information by reading it from the devices using the device model supported by the devices.
 This model does not constraint the device models used on the device: the YANG data model defined in {{!RFC8348}} is an option but other options (e.g., vendor specific interfaces or YANG data models) are also allowed.
 In case some information is not provided by the device, the network controller SHALL omit this information unless this information is known by other sources of information (e.g., through local configuration within the network controller).